Skip to main content

 We're chemical engineers and mycologists who believe the best solutions come from understanding natural processes — then designing systems that work with them, not against them.

-BioLock Active is the first product in a growing waste-to-value platform.
+BioLock Active and BioLock Active + are the first products in a growing waste-to-value platform.
 More coming soon.